How much formula does my baby need?

 How will I know if my formula-fed baby is hungry?

-It’s perfectly natural to worry about whether you’re feeding your baby enough, but once you get into a rhythm and become familiar with their feeding habits (and cute little faces during their feeds), you will get the hang of it.
-Here are a few common signs that your baby might be hungry:
+It’s perfectly natural to worry about whether you’re feeding your baby enough, but once you get into a rhythm and become familiar with their feeding habits, you’ll both soon get the hang of it.

 How much formula milk does my weaning baby need?